0bfxgh0st/lfienum/README.md

 Local File Inclusion Enumeration (PoC)
-Use it when you know url is vulnerable to LFI.
+Recomended usage when you know target url parameter is vulnerable to LFI.